puganinithepug/Enterprise-10-Q-Reporting-Tool/README.md

 _Data Transformation_
 - DAX Query was essential for exploring raw imported dataset, detecting problematic areas, as well as for creating measures based on the data for deriving KPIs.
 - Raw CSV and excel spreadsheets are imported and transformed with Power Query editor prior to any visualizations or analysis.
 - Maintaining the data model was an importeant component for organizing relationships between related datasets.
+- For each data page, the tool tips are modified to display a bar graph which shows the top 3 revenue generating product categories - depending on how the data is filtered by the selection of data elements on that page.

 _Data Tables of the Report_
 - The **sales_total_2** table has the order_id  column as its primary key, with other columns containing the count of sales, the price, the revenue, the stock, the store id. the product_id, order_date, promo_type, promo_bin, promo_discount and Discount Price (a calculated column with DAX).
 This is the fact table.